dissecto-GmbH/hydralink/README.md

 Once the HydraLink is configured, the meaning of the LEDs is:

-The orange LED indicates that a 1 gb/s link is detected.
+The orange LED indicates that a link is detected.

-The green LED indicates that a 100 mb/s link is detected.
+The green LED indicates that a 1 gb/s link is detected.

 The blue LED indicated that there is activity on the link.